SaraBee/SaraBee.github.io/_posts/2020-05-10-plant-tweets-part-2.md

 above that.
 This behavior will all depend on how frequently you're writing out data on the Arduino side, your timeout, and how frequently you're reading on the RPi side.
-I am super curious about how reading from the buffer clears it out, and while I haven't yet found resources on exactly this topic I did find the [Serial](https://www.tldp.org/HOWTO/Serial-HOWTO.html) Linux HOWTO doc to be an interesting read.
+I am super curious about how reading from the buffer clears it out, and while I haven't yet found resources on exactly this topic I did find the Linux [Serial HOWTO doc](https://www.tldp.org/HOWTO/Serial-HOWTO.html) to be an interesting read.

 At this point, we've successfully liberated our readings from the bytes streaming in over serial and turned them into something we can use in our